Planet Hunters: A Transiting Circumbinary Planet in a Quadruple Star System: Photometric-Dynamical Model

-We suspected that our inability to accurately model the planetary events was driving the bias in contamination.
-To investigate this, we completed a third analysis by fixing the best-fitting solution for the eclipsing stellar SB1 (from the EB-only analysis above) and fitting for the planetary binary orbit and the stellar mass ratio considering only data involving the planetary events.
+Given that the EB-only solution is less sensitive to potential correlated noise sources, we compute a third analysis (referred to hereafter as the `EB-fixed' solution) in order to robustly estimate the planet parameters.
+In the EB-fixed analysis we use the stellar values found in the EB-only solution fitting for the planetary binary orbit and the stellar mass ratio considering only data involving the planetary transits.
 In practice, this involved fixing the 11 osculating elements of the stellar binary, the normalized lengths $R_{Aa}/a$, $R_{Ab}/R_{Aa}$, flux ratios, limb darkening coefficients and the mass function as determined from the best-fitting EB-only model.
-Forty chains were evolved through 64,000 generations.
-The results of this analysis are reported in the final data column of Table~\ref{tab:Parameters}.
-In addition to those parameters directly measured from this analysis (the osculating elements of the planetary binary, the stellar mass ratio and the planetary radius ratio) we report parameter posteriors (daggered values in Table~\ref{tab:Parameters}) assuming the independence of EB-only and planetary, EB-fixed solutions.
-For example, the mass of star Aa is determined assuming the mass function determined in the EB-only analysis and the mass ratio in the planetary, EB-fixed analysis are independent (simple propagation of errors renders our resulting hybrid posterior).
+Forty chains were evolved through 64,000 generations in the DE-MCMC.
+The results of this analysis are reported in the final data column of Table~\ref{tab:Parameters} with additional derived physical and orbital parameters reported in the last column of Table~\ref{tab:DerivedParameters}.
+In addition to those parameters directly measured from this analysis (the osculating elements of the planetary binary, the stellar mass ratio and the planetary radius ratio) we report parameter posteriors (daggered values in Table~\ref{tab:Parameters}) assuming the independence of EB-only and EB-fixed solutions.
+For example, the mass of star Aa is determined assuming the mass function determined in the EB-only analysis and the mass ratio in the EB-fixed analysis are independent (simple propagation of errors renders our resulting hybrid posterior).
+Figure \ref{fig:photofitlc} plots the reduced \emph{Kepler} photometric planet transit observations used in the photometric-dynamical analysis , the best-fitting EB-fixed solution model, and the residuals between the observed light curve and the best-fitting model.